gregfoletta/articles.foletta.org/content/post/2020-06-15-afl-payouts-at-halftime.markdown

 - True Positives - predicting a win when the result is a win.
 - False Positives - predicting a win when the result is a loss.

-At this point we could move to estimate the expected losses from the data, but before we do that let's perform a few more dignostics.
+At this point we could move to estimate the expected proportion of payouts simply looking at the win/loss ratios for halftime differentials of 6 point or more.
+But before we do that, let's perform some further diagnostics on our model to ensure that we're not making invalid assumptions.

 ## Training Accuracy